Generic method for bijections between blossoming trees and planar maps: Recovering previous bijections

-A \emph{cut vertex} of a map is a vertex that is incident twice to the same face; a map is said to be \emph{non separable} if it has no cut vertex.
+A \emph{cut vertex} of a map is a vertex that is incident twice to the same face; a map is said to be \emph{non-separable} if it has no cut vertex.
 Observe that this definition is stable by duality.
 It includes the two maps with only one edge, but in the following, we will consider only maps with at least two edges.
-In \cite{Sch98}, bijections are described for general and cubic non separable planar maps, and we show here that they are indeed special cases of our generic bijective scheme.
+In \cite{Sch98}, bijections are described for general and cubic non-separable planar maps, and we show here that they are indeed special cases of our generic bijective scheme.

 A \emph{bipolar orientation} of a map (or more generally a graph) is an acyclic orientation of its edges with a single \emph{source} (vertex without any incoming edge) and a single \emph{sink} (vertex without any outgoing edge), which are called the \emph{poles} of the orientation.
-Non separable maps (or graphs) are characterized by the following property (see \eg\cite{FraPOMRos95}):
+Non-separable maps (or graphs) are characterized by the following property (see \eg\cite{FraPOMRos95}):

-\begin{prop} A rooted map is non separable if and only if it can be endowed with a bipolar orientation with the two ends of the root edge as poles. \end{prop}
+\begin{prop} A rooted map is non-separable if and only if it can be endowed with a bipolar orientation with the two ends of the root edge as poles. \end{prop}